BrianWill/japanese_vocab/input.md

 So for random practice, you should consume audio, video, or text of various kinds and a variety of levels.
 Depending on the level, you may understand anywhere from 10% to 100% of what you consume.
 Reaching above your level exposes you to new vocabulary and grammar, while revisiting lower levels helps develop the ease and fluidity with which you process the language.

-Unlike with systematic practice, these random pieces of content will be consumed only once, and for the most part, you should let anything you don't understand pass you by.
+Unlike with systematic practice, these random pieces of content will be consumed only once, and for the most part, you should let anything you don't understand pass you by rather than stop to look things up or translate.

 ## TV and movies